st3fun1/st3fun1/README.md

 #### I'm Stefan Timosenco

-- I'm a front-end developer which doesn't have a favourite framework, I can do my job with any tool
+- Front-end developer which doesn't have a favourite framework, I can do my job with any tool
-- I'm aiming to become a fullstack developer by learning Golang and back-end development good practices
+- Aiming to become a fullstack developer by learning Golang and back-end development good practices

 <!--
 **st3fun1/st3fun1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.